In the Footsteps of Alexander the Great: The Conquest of Asia Minor - Part One

 Request a brochure or to book your place, please contact our office.

-If you would like to read an article Peter has written about his walk across Turkey, click here: In the footsteps of Alexander the Great
+If you would like to read a feature Peter has written about his walk across Turkey, click here: In the footsteps of Alexander the Great travel article.